-Richard Rouse III is a creative director, game designer and writer with twenty years of experience working on titles that blend gameplay and narrative in unique ways.
+Richard Rouse III is a creative director, game designer and writer with over twenty years of experience working on titles that blend gameplay and narrative in unique ways.

 Richard started out making games independently for the Macintosh and PC under the banner Paranoid Productions, including

 award winning titles such as the RPG Odyssey: The Legend of Nemesis and the tactical shooter Damage Incorporated.

 Richard has recently returned to Paranoid Productions and independent game development with The Church in the Darkness.

-Over the last decade, Richard worked on a number of large-scale AAA projects at larger development studios.
+Over the last decade, Richard worked on a number of AAA projects at larger development studios.

-At Surreal Software/Midway, Richard was Studio Creative Director and served as creative lead and writer on the
+At Surreal Software, Richard was Studio Creative Director and served as creative lead and writer on the

 popular horror games The Suffering and The Suffering: Ties that Bind.

 publishing design lead on titles like State of Decay, CastleStorm, and Sunset Overdrive, as well as contributing

 to many other titles including Quantum Break.
 At Ubisoft Montreal, Richard was one of the

 few Narrative Directors in the company and worked on the franchise reboot Rainbow 6: Patriots leading to a